-World View’s “stratollites” and new spaceport aim to change the business of space
+World View’s ‘stratollites’ and new spaceport aim to change the business of space

 Likewise, you could imagine positing a constellation of stratollites over high-risk fire areas, offering very early detection of wildfires via stationary observation on a sustained basis.

-The Spaceport
+The spaceport

 The spaceport itself is a large, impressive site.
 It’s “the only building in the world built for the sole purpose of stratospheric flight,” Poynter says.
-The building is 600 feet long, in order to house manufacturing tables where we make our large high altitude balloons.
+The building is 600 feet long, in order to house manufacturing tables where we make our large high-altitude balloons.
 These balloons are laid out on these long tables, which run to 1/10th of a mile at their longest.

 The building also provides a dedicated mission control for balloons and for stratollites, which looks a bit like a cross between a small university classroom and the NASA mission control rooms you’re probably familiar with from television and movies.
 This sits next to a 100 foot-tall tower, which allows World View to service its balloons and prepare them for launch.

-World View conducted a nationwide search to identify a location for where to place this facility.
+World View conducted a nationwide search to identify a location to place this facility.
 Both Poynter and her CTO and co-founder Taber McCallum already had roots here with their previous company, but Poynter says it was a business choice that made the company stay here.
-They entertained “exciting offers” from Florida and New Mexico, she said, but it was this facility with colocated spaceport and manufacturing, along with proximity to the airport, that made it happen.
+They entertained “exciting offers” from Florida and New Mexico, she said, but it was this facility, with co-located spaceport and manufacturing, along with proximity to the airport, that made it happen.

 The whole thing was also itself a feat of engineering.
 It was built in just over a year, a pace Poynter says is “lightning speed for a facility like this one.”
 Former astronaut and co-founder Mark Kelly also added that Tucson has “great weather for these kind of operations,” which is key because the biggest threat to successful launches for World View’s balloons is high winds.